Albert Cashier was born Jennie Hodgers and would become a top-notch private for the Union Army during the American Civil War.

 “They didn’t conduct physical exams in those days, the way the military does now,” Rodney Davis, a retired professor of history at Knox College in Galesburg, Illinois, said.
 “What they were looking for was warm bodies.”

-Cashier was one such warm body for the 95th Illinois Infantry — and one which Union forces would take to the Battle of Vicksburg, a pivotal confrontation that saw Confederate surrender and which some historians believe marked a turning point in the war.
+Cashier was one such warm body for the 95th Illinois Infantry — and one which Union forces would take to the Battle of Vicksburg, a pivotal confrontation that saw Confederate surrender and which some historians believe marked a turning point in the Civil War.

 The Irish immigrant played an important part in Union victory at Vicksburg, but his service did not stop there.
 At one point in the 40-plus battles or sieges in which historians estimate he fought, Cashier was captured during a reconnaissance mission, but escaped after attacking a guard and stealing his gun.
 At another point during the war, the New York Times writes that Cashier scurried up a tree to re-tie the company flag — all while snipers shot at him.